Driving Innovation.

 Board Member

-Håbrekke is a highly experienced technology company investor and board member of numerous boards.
-He holds an MSc in Electrical Engineering and Microelectronics from the Norwegian University of Science and Technology, Trondheim.
+Håbrekke is a highly experienced technology company investor and member of numerous boards.
+He holds an MSc in Electrical Engineering and Microelectronics from the Norwegian University of Science and Technology, (NTNU) Trondheim.
 Håbrekke has previously been CEO and co-founder of the oil service company Interwell AS, and is currently CEO of Investitude AS, a private wealth management advisory firm.

 Scientific partners and advisors